 Key Industry Facts

-• Average revenue: Sole practitioner massage therapists typically earn $40,000 - $90,000+ per year depending on location, hours, and specialisation.
-Multi-therapist practices or day spas commonly turn over $200,000 - $800,000+
+• Average revenue: Sole practitioner massage therapists typically earn $45,000 to $90,000 per year depending on location and hours.
+Multi-therapist practices commonly turn over $250,000 to $800,000

 Cover Types for Massage Therapy Practices

-Understanding which cover types are essential, and which are optional, helps you build the right insurance package without paying for cover you don't need.
+Knowing which policies are essential and which are optional lets you build the right package without over-insuring.

 Cover Type Relevance Why It Matters Typical Limit

 Disclaimer: Cover types and limits shown are general guidance based on typical massage therapy practice needs.
-Your specific requirements depend on your practice size, services offered, client volumes, and risk profile.
+Your specific requirements depend on practice size, services offered, client volumes, and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Massage Therapists